-Flying for a number of hours can take a toll on even the most experienced frequent flyer.
-But long haul travel doesn’t have to be an uncomfortable experience.
-Here are some helpful tips that will make economy feel more like first class — or in the very least, more enjoyable.
+Flying for a number of hours can take a toll on even experienced frequent flyers.
+But there are ways to make long-haul travel a more comfortable experience.
+Here are some helpful tips that will make economy feel more like first/business class — or in the very least, more enjoyable.

 1. Choose your food carefully